SlavaUtesinov/AzureTableStorageAPI/README.md

 ## 1. Summary

 This project deals with Azure Storage Tables.
-With the help of it, one can add, read and delete data.
-Most of these operations can be performed parallel and by batches with implementing caching strategy, that provides significant reduction of execution time.
-Also when you want to get data, you can specify complicated condition in **Entity Framework** *.Where* style.
+With the help of it, one can perform almost any permissible operation: add, remove, update, delete and other.
+Most of these operations can be performed parallel and by batches with implementing of caching strategy, that provides significant reduction of execution time.
+Also when you want to get data, you can specify enough complicated condition in **Entity Framework .Where** style.

 ## 2. Usage example